ArtuCN/ArtuCN/README.md

 </h3>
 <h3 align="left">

- - 🤖 I'm interested in learning about cybersecurity and blockchain
+ - 🤖 I'm a Software Developer

  - 🌱 I’m currently learning C and C++ in École 42 in Florence